Before you start promoting your products and services, it’s always good to have a small business marketing plan in place.

 - Budget – set out how much money, time, resources or manpower you can dedicate to achieving your marketing goals

 Your small business marketing plan should be all about your goals, so make sure to include plenty of information about this.
-Don’t forget to define which tactics you’re going to use to achieve your goals, and how you’re going to implement them.
+Don’t forget to define which tactics you’re going to use to achieve your goals as well as how and when you’re going to implement them.

 When you start writing all this into your plan, you should also take the following into account: